2011 OFC U-17 Championship

 The 2011 OFC U-17 Championship, was the OFC Under 17 Qualifying Tournament, the biennial football championship of Oceania (OFC).
 It was the 14th edition of the tournament and was held in Albany, North Shore City, New Zealand from 8 to 19 January 2011.
-New Zealand qualified for the 2011 FIFA U-17 World Cup, in Mexico.
+New Zealand won the tournament and qualified for the 2011 FIFA U-17 World Cup, in Mexico.

 10 teams, divided over two groups, competed for the top position, which gave rights for a spot in the final.